-With the PL module the edging diagram can be included on each part label to show clearly how the edging is produced.
+The edging diagram can be included on each part label to show clearly how the edging is produced.
 This is available with:-

-- Printing labels at the Office (PL module) - Printing labels at the Saw (Online label PC) - Printing labels at the Saw (Cadmatic saw controller)
+- Printing labels at the Office - Printing labels at the Saw (Online label PC) - Printing labels at the Saw (CADmatic saw controller)

-For the Cadmatic the information is passed to the Cadmatic controller on transfer of data to the saw.
+For the CADmatic the information is passed to the CADmatic controller on transfer of data to the saw.

-- With the Parts & Labels module the edging requirements can be printed on a label as a bar code and used for processing at the edgebander after cutting.
+- Edging requirements can be printed on a label as a bar code and used for processing at the edgebander after cutting.